Copyright (c) 2021

 Reviews Love it?
 Or maybe you want to share some creative ways you're putting this item to use.

-Nixellion said over 4 years ago:Hello!
+Nixellion said about 5 years ago:Hello!
 Very nice rig!
 Has mostly everything you'd need, but also not very obese with different unnecessary functions.
 But I think it's shaker expression is not ideal.
 In fact it results in very weird and jerky motion.
 I updated the script in the end, here it is.
 You can tweak the values of course, but the key point of it is to not use dnoise, but separate float noise functions.
 It also has two 'layers' of noise, one to add the 'swaying' motion, and another to add a little bit of shaking.
 It results in a smoother mvoement, but it is still irregular.
 To my opinion and my experience with being an operator and editing videos - this looks much more natural.
 Ideally I'd also add controls for both layers of shaking. float $mult = renderCam_group.Shaker; float $amp = renderCam_group.Amplitude; float $freq = renderCam_group.Frequency; float $seed = 2; vector $noise = >; float $cameraShake_x = (noise($noise.x) * $amp * .2) * $mult; float $cameraShake_y = (noise($noise.y) * $amp * .2) * $mult; float $cameraShake_z = (noise($noise.z) * $amp * .2) * $mult; vector $noise2 = >; float $cameraShake_x2 = (noise($noise2.x) * $amp * .01) * $mult; float $cameraShake_y2 = (noise($noise2.y) * $amp * .01) * $mult; float $cameraShake_z2 = (noise($noise2.z) * $amp * .01) * $mult; renderCam_group.rotateX = $cameraShake_x + $cameraShake_x2; renderCam_group.rotateY = $cameraShake_y + $cameraShake_y2; renderCam_group.rotateZ = $cameraShake_z + $cameraShake_z2; Cheers!

-davenbo said almost 5 years ago:Using this right now for an infomercial, will share results when done.
+davenbo said over 5 years ago:Using this right now for an infomercial, will share results when done.
 It certainly gives some easily accessible ways to get smooth animation, but I'm finding it abit lacking that I have to select/deselect different objects.
 Especially when tweaking curves after the fact = cumbersome to see all at once.
 I just baked the keys onto new attributes on the control-object and connected the attributes on the different objects to those instead, after that I found myself content with using the rig.
 Also ended up adding quite a few locators with pointconstraint affecting the aim-locator, but that'd be tricky to build in I realize.

-qaanaaq said almost 6 years ago:Brilliant
+qaanaaq said over 6 years ago:Brilliant

-Mottled Citizen said about 6 years ago:Haven't tried this yet... just wanted to say I learned a lot about camera rigs (virtual or otherwise) by viewing the well-made video overview.
+Mottled Citizen said over 6 years ago:Haven't tried this yet... just wanted to say I learned a lot about camera rigs (virtual or otherwise) by viewing the well-made video overview.
 Looking forward to using this.
 Thanks for the excellent work Josh.

 Post a review: